shunt16/comet_website/content/authors/SamHunt/_index.md

 bio: Sam's work aims to improve the quality of and confidence in satellite Earth observations, using insights from metrology.

 interests:
-  -  quality of and confidence in satellite Earth observations
+  -  Quality of and confidence in satellite Earth observations
-  -  sensor-to-sensor calibration
+  -  Sensor-to-sensor calibration

 education:
   courses: